AJFaraday/ruby-jam/docs/game/cheat_sheet.md

   * This is part of the game but KEEP IT FRIENDLY!
   * The hosts word goes.
 This isn't just megalomania, it helps to keep the game moving.
 * If you are harsh in your challenges, or unkind in your arguments, you may find harsh challenges against you are more likely to be accepted.
-* Be clear about your challenges, buzz, and declare your challenge (if your buzzer has lit up)
+* Be clear about your challenges, buzz, and declare your challenge (if your buzzer has lit up).
+For example,
   * *buzz* hesitation
   * *buzz* repetition of [word]
   * *buzz* deviation (followed by why you think they have deviated)